wantedly/ios_night/README.md

 - Don't hassle to prepare
 - Everyone can join and leave in the middle
-- Do not skip if we have few attenndee
+- Do not skip if we have few attendees

 This event is inspired by these meetings below.